 We compared overall QST and FST for each trait to investigate if divergence was compatible with a scenario of genetic drift (overall QST = FST), or whether it was more likely explained by directional selection (overall QST > FST) or by stabilizing selection (overall QST < FST).
 Comparisons between overall QST and FST values were performed for each trait based on two methods: i) a comparison of confidence intervals, the QST is considered non significantly different from neutral differentiation when the confidence interval of the overall QST for a trait overlaps the mean FST value, ii) a bootstrapping method developed by Whitlock and Guillaume (2009).
-This approach aims at comparing the observed difference between the overall QST and the FST with the expected simulated distribution of this difference under a scenario of neutral evolution.
+This latter approach aims at comparing the observed difference between the overall QST and the FST with the expected simulated distribution of this difference under a scenario of neutral evolution.
 We generated 100 000 bootstrap replicates of the expected QST-FST difference under the neutrality hypothesis for each trait, and built the corresponding distribution.
 In this approach, P values were estimated by assessing whether the observed value of the QST -FST difference overlapped its expected distribution under neutrality.
-We used the modification by Lind (2011) of the approach of Whitlock and Guillaume (2009) to estimate the variance components of the simulated values of the QST-FST difference.
+We used the modification by Lind et al (2011) of the approach of Whitlock and Guillaume (2009) to estimate the variance components of the simulated values of the QST-FST difference.

 Mantel tests

 Mantel tests (Mantel, 1967) were used to analyse correlations between geographic distances, environmental distances (altitudinal), neutral genetic differentiation (population pairwise FST), and quantitative genetic differentiation (population pairwise QST).
+They were run separately for each subspecies.
 First, a correlation test between population pairwise FST and population pairwise geographic distance matrices was performed to test for an isolation by distance relationship.
 Second, a correlation test between population pairwise FST and population pairwise QST was performed for each trait to test if neutral genetic differentiation explained divergence in quantitative traits.
-Third, a correlation test between population pairwise QST and population pairwise altitudinal differences was performed for each trait to test whether divergence in quantitative traits was related to altitudinal differencesFinally, we conducted partial mantel tests to test for the association between population pairwise QST and population pairwise altitude differences while controlling for neutral genetic differentiation (FST).
-All mantel and partial mantel tests were performed in R, with a significance α=0.05, using the vegan package (Oksanen , 2009).
+Third, a correlation test between population pairwise QST and population pairwise altitudinal differences was performed for each trait to test whether divergence in quantitative traits was related to altitudinal differences.
+Finally, we conducted partial mantel tests to test for the association between population pairwise QST and population pairwise altitude differences while controlling for neutral genetic differentiation (FST).
+All mantel and partial mantel tests were performed in R, with a significance threshold α=0.05, using the vegan package (Oksanen et al, 2009).

 RESULTS